 Autocapture

-Amplitude's Autocapture is the fastest way to capture information about your website or app with minimal setup.
-Once enabled via our Browser SDK, Autocapture captures user interactions on your digital products with a single code snippet.
-It's a great way to get started and uncover insights quickly.
+Autocapture is the fastest way to capture information about your website or app with minimal setup.
+After it's enabled through the Browser SDK, Autocapture captures user interactions on your digital products with a single code snippet.
+It lets you get started and uncover insights with minimal setup activity.

 Availability